10 Project Management Books Every PM Should Read

 Project Management Lite, by Juana Clark Craig, PMP

-Navigating the world of project management doesn't require a Master's degree.
-In "Project Management Lite," Juana Clark Craig distils her experience into a refreshingly straightforward guide that cuts through the complexity, offering beginners a clear, action-oriented roadmap to successful project execution and completion.
-It also allows you to understand your role and responsibilities as project manager and other key people such as Scrum master.
+Navigating the world of project management doesn't require a master’s degree.
+In "Project Management Lite", Juana Clark Craig distils her experience into a refreshingly straightforward guide that cuts through the complexity, offering beginners a clear, action-oriented roadmap to successful project execution and completion.
+It also allows you to understand your role and responsibilities as a project manager and other key people, such as the Scrum master.

 Craig's approach eliminates traditional, process-heavy methodologies by offering simple worksheets and practical checklists.
-This project management book for beginners is a perfect start for you who are just beginning, are struggling, or feel overwhelmed with handling projects progresses.
-This empowers readers who are seeking a more agile strategy, to confidently and clearly manage their projects.
+This project management book for beginners is a perfect start for you who are just beginning, are struggling, or feel overwhelmed with handling project progress.
+This empowers readers who are seeking a more agile strategy to confidently and clearly manage their projects.

 About the Author: